 Students are encouraged and supported to follow a personalised learning pathway that builds on their strengths as we prepare them for a successful transition into the National Certificate of Educational Achievement (NCEA) and their respective future pathway as a St Bede’s old boy.

 We are fortunate to have facilities that are designed to support the development of our Catholic leaders of the future.
 Our teachers are subject specialists with a deep understanding of boys’ education who facilitate learning within a community that is continually evolving to meet the needs of each young man.

 Our aim is that leaver’s of St Bede’s College are self directed and reflective learners who can adapt, think and collaborate well with others.

 At St Bede’s College we encourage whanau to be part of the learning process through ongoing discussion, reporting and conferencing.

 Education Outside the Classroom

 Learning at St Bede’s involves students engaging with and utilising the resources Christchurch, New Zealand and the wider world has to offer.
 Across all faculty areas, learning makes connections outside of the classroom setting as themes, concepts and projects are undertaken within this rich learning environment.
 Our outdoor pursuits programmes, year level camps and retreats provide our students opportunities to explore our natural environment through personal challenge and reflection.

-Our Curriculum Handbook has full details of our Teaching and Learning Programmes.
-VIEW the e-version here, or request a copy from the school office.
+Our Pathway Handbooks have full details of our Teaching and Learning Programmes.
+View the e-versions here: